homothetyhk/RandomizerMod/README.md

 In summary, use these settings to arrange pools so that the pools with the same number are randomized with each other.

+The Randomize On Start option sets each pool setting to one of 0, 1, or 2, randomly and uniformly.
+- It is recommended to disable Duplicate Items with this setting.
+If skills end up in a group with few locations, there is a high likelihood of several skills being forced into a shop.